Mount Maunganui Main Beach, as seen from the summit of the Mount.

 ⛱️ Pilot Bay

-Pilot Bay is a good spot to watch the cruise ships come into port – as well as being a safe and calm swimming spot, because of its position on the harbour.
+Camping: There is no campsite at Pilot Bay Beach but the Mount Maunganui Beachside Holiday Park is not far away.
+Go, Because: Pilot Bay is a good spot to watch the cruise ships come into port – as well as being a safe and calm swimming spot, because of its position on the harbour.
 There’s lots of grass and a boardwalk, fantastic views, and an all-round good time to be had here.

 ⛱️ Pāpāmoa Beach

-Pāpāmoa Beach was given fourth place for the Best Beach in New Zealand in 2019.
+Go, Because: Pāpāmoa Beach was given fourth place for the Best Beach in New Zealand in 2019.
 Kiwis love all 16 kilometres (10 miles) of it.
 The water is clear, the surf is amazing, it’s patrolled and safe, and lined with all sorts of restaurants and shops.

 Best Beaches near Whakatāne